AdobeDocs/experience-manager-learn.en/help/headless-tutorial/spa-editor/angular/map-components.md

     </workspaceFilter>
    ```

-   The `filter.xml` file is responsible for identifying the paths of nodes that will be installed with the package.
+   The `filter.xml` file is responsible for identifying the paths of nodes that are installed with the package.
 Notice the `mode="merge"` on each of the filters which indicates that existing content will not be modified, only new content is added.
 Since content authors may be updating these paths, it is important that a code deployment does **not** overwrite content.
 See the [FileVault documentation](https://jackrabbit.apache.org/filevault/filter.html) for more details on working with filter elements.

    Compare `ui.content/src/main/content/META-INF/vault/filter.xml` and `ui.apps/src/main/content/META-INF/vault/filter.xml` to understand the different nodes managed by each module.